 Tom Moore, Department of Geography & Planning, University of Liverpool, Chatham Street, L69 7ZT , United Kingdom

 Tom is an Associate Editor of the Journal and a Lecturer in Urban Studies & Planning at the University of Sheffield.
-He has recently co-edited a special issue on international perspectives of community-led housing to be published in IJHP in 2018 and edited a virtual special issue on private rented housing in Europe.
+He has recently co-edited a special issue on international perspectives of community-led housing published in IJHP in 2018 and edited a virtual special issue on private rented housing in Europe.
 The themes of these issues reflect his ongoing research interests in housing policy, including the role of community-led housing models in different countries, the regulation of the private rented sector, and the housing experiences of low-income households.

 Justin Kadi, Centre of Public Finance and Infrastructure Policy, Vienna University of Technology, Karlsplatz 13, 1040 Vienna, Austria

 Justin is an Associate Editor of the journal and a post-doctoral researcher at the Centre of Public Finance and Infrastructure Policy at Vienna University of Technology.
 His research broadly focuses on housing policy, particularly social housing, gentrification, and urban political economy, with a focus on the West European context.
 He has recently published on the political production of the urban housing crisis.

 Peter Mackie, Cardiff School of Planning and Geography, Cardiff University, Glamorgan Building, King Edward VII Avenue, Cardiff, CF10 3WA, Wales, United Kingdom